 - Blood tests help give healthcare providers information about how your child's body is working.

 - Urine sample: A sample of your child's urine is collected and sent to a lab for tests.

 How is exanthem subitum treated?

 Your child's symptoms usually go away on their own.
-He may need any of the following:
+He or she may need any of the following:

 - Liquids: Liquids will help prevent dehydration.
 Ask how much your child should drink each day.
 Give your child water, juice, or broth instead of sports drinks.
-He may need an oral rehydration solution (ORS).
+He or she may need an oral rehydration solution (ORS).
 An ORS has the right amounts of water, salts, and sugar your child needs to replace body fluids.
-Ask your child's caregiver where you can get ORS.
+Ask your child's healthcare provider where you can get ORS.

 What are the risks of exanthem subitum?

 Your child can become dehydrated from the high fever and lack of appetite.
 Without treatment, your child's fever can get so high that it causes a seizure.
 The infection can spread to his or her blood or brain.
 This can be life-threatening.